cykl/infoqscraper/README.md

 If you find this project useful, any contribution or feedback is welcome.
 If you are not a developer, improving the packaging, the documentation or fixing my broken English could be a good start.

+# Known issues

+  - Versions previous 0.0.4 are no longer able to parse the current InfoQ website.
+    InfoQ changed the layout of the page in May 2013.
+You must upgrade to a newer version.